 2. Bhukkad Cafe

-Heading back to the same location on 6A street, Al Karama where Chaat Bazaar and Mumbai Masti Juice Center are, we found another restaurant which has been interestingly conceptualized.
+Heading back to the same location on 6A street, Al Karama where Chaat Bazaar and Mumbai Masti Juice Center are, we found another restaurant that has been interestingly conceptualized.
 Bhukkad Cafe stands out with their kitchen innovations and set the bar high for experimenting with Indian food and naming them with catchy phrases.
 For example, imagine a Dal Makhani Shot glass presented with a tucked Laccha Paratha.

 And not only is the menu card designed interestingly, but Bhukkad Cafe has also worked on their restaurant interiors to complement the menu they serve.
 Catchy life phrases add to the experience and everything that arrives at your table will take you by surprise, at least for the first time.